Facial Cosmetic Acupuncture: A Complete Guide

 Acupuncture is a very safe and result-oriented treatment.
 Some people may feel a tiny prick, especially on sensitive points, but there is no pain associated with the practice.
-Usually, any needle sensation is momentary, and it serves its purpose.
+Usually, any needle sensation is momentary and it serves it's purpose.
 Any other side effects are rarely seen, including short-lived sleepiness (from the relaxed state of mind).

 People with sensitive and fragile skin may notice localised bruising caused by a superficial puncture of a capillary or vessel with no further complications, which will fade away in a couple of days.
 The potential of tiny bruising applies to all treatments involving injections or needles of any kind.
-To minimise the chances of bruising, it is advisable not to blood-thinning herbs or supplements are recommended for a couple of days before the treatment.
+To minimise the chances of bruising, it is advisable not to use blood-thinning herbs, supplements are recommended for a couple of days before the treatment.

-Before facial cosmetic acupuncture, the patient should avoid alcohol, caffeine, and other toxifications agents.
+Before facial cosmetic acupuncture, the patient should avoid alcohol, caffeine and other toxifications agents.